Vaccinations: Safeguarding Your Child's Future Health and Well-being

 Q: Is it safe to give multiple vaccines at once?

-A: Yes, absolutely safe!
-Babies’ immune systems handle thousands of antigens daily.
-Combination vaccines reduce the number of injections while providing the same protection.
-Studies show multiple vaccines together don’t overwhelm the immune system.
+A: Yes — this is well-studied and considered very safe.
+Babies’ immune systems handle thousands of antigens every day.
+Combination vaccines reduce the number of injections while providing the same protection, and studies show multiple vaccines together don’t overwhelm the immune system.
+Serious reactions are rare.
 Following the schedule ensures timely protection.

 Q: What if we missed some vaccines - can we catch up?